-Jonathan Greenyer established this art group in November 2016 to meet a demand amongst local abstract and experimentalist artists (in the Windsor, Bracknell area) for a forum, a network, a way of meeting other like minded people.
-Jonathan Greenyer re-newed his painting interest in 2003 and is completely self taught.
-Jonathan is driven by the need to explore new creative ideas, approaches & techniques, generally with a degree of whimsy!
-Maybe I dont spend long enough on any creative approach but life is too short and there's so much I want to do....
+Jonathan Greenyer established this art group in November 2015 to meet a demand amongst local abstract and experimentalist artists (in the Windsor, Bracknell area) for a forum, a network, a way of meeting other like minded people.
+Jonathan Greenyer is a lifelong artist coming from a family of artists.
+He re-newed his passion for his own painting in 2003 when due to life circumstances time, space and resources became available.
+Jonathan is driven by the need to ever explore new creative ideas, approaches & techniques, generally with a degree of whimsy!

 Experimental art rolling steel balls in acrylic paint.
-Choosing appropriate colours, constraining the dimensions of the area in which they can roll (by tipping the frame) and managing the pattern of roll
+Choosing appropriate colours, constraining the dimensions of the area in which they can roll when the canvas is tipped and managing the pattern of roll

 Bumble Bee.
 Acrylic on black card.
 45 x 32 cm

 Daisy the Rhino 75 x 50 Collage of constituent elements.
 I had to cut up the picture first to paint it how I wanted, them reconstructed it like a jigsaw.
 Why not use masking tape I hear you say - it ripped the surface off the paper.
 Acrylic paint

 The City Welcomes You.
 65x45cm Acrylic on paper, with postproduction manipulation with pressure washers

 Wasp - a study in negative space.
 75 x 50 cm on black card in acrylic paint.

 Snake - a study in negative space 75 x 50 cm acrylic paint on black card

 Senses.
 Taking a line for a walk it just came out of my brush and appeared as it is here.
 At one stage it looked like Boris Johnson then mophed into The Senses.
 75 x 50 acrlic.